Last updated on January 11, 2021

-It includes sets from Return to Ravnica forward, which as of now are not featured in MTG Arena.
-Wizards has also since announced that Pioneer will eventually be introduced to MTGA as well.
+Pioneer includes sets from Return to Ravnica forward, which as of now are not featured in MTG Arena.
 Of course, this would mean adding dozens of new sets to the client, which is no small feat.

 What’s your take on Historic vs. Pioneer?
 Are you looking forward to new Pioneer sets paving the way for the format on MTGA, or would you prefer Wizards focused on Historic?
 Let us know in the comments down there.
 Thanks for your support as always, and we’ll see you next time!